Degree and Certificate Options

 This degree is designed for the student whose career goals include direct involvement in production agriculture or agribusiness as owner, operator, working manager, or partner.
 Students have the opportunity to acquire skills and knowledge needed to be successful in the agriculture industry, and students also focus on their emphasis areas through internships.

-This degree program is designed to train students to work with simple and complex sources of information with a concentration in business application software.
+This degree program is designed to educate and train students to have an understanding of and the ability to work with simple and complex sources of information.
 Successful graduates are able to apply their knowledge in ways that benefit businesses and decision-making processes from technological, financial, marketing, management or other relevant business perspectives.
 The goal of the program is to provide students with the practical skills and competencies to enhance employability in business and information technology occupations.
+Students may select a course of study from three options: Integrated Business/Technology Solutions, Business Software Solutions, and Computer Information Systems Technology.

-Associate of Applied Science in Horse Training & Management, Barrel Horse Training, or Equine Business Management
+Associate of Applied Science in Horse Training and Management

-LCC offers three Associate of Applied Science degrees and three certificate options that prepare students for employment in a variety of areas in the equine industry.
+The Horse Training and Management Program offers two Associate of Applied Science degrees and three certificate options.
+These degree and certificate programs prepare students for employment in a variety of areas in the horse industry.
 While these programs are not intended for transfer, some institutions may accept some or all of the coursework toward a bachelor’s degree.
 Consult with an academic advisor or LCC’s Transfer Coordinator for more information concerning transfer opportunities.

-A student may pursue either Horse Training & Management , Barrel Horse Training , or an Equine Business Management program of study.
+Within the degree program, two options are available.
+A student may pursue either a Horse Trainer or an Equine Business Management program of study.
 Classroom and practical laboratory experience is provided in both program options.
 If a student plans to transfer to a four-year institution, he or she may consider an A.G.S.
 Degree with an Equine Science emphasis (See AGS Agriculture - Transfer).

-The curriculum of the HTM and EBM programs are arranged in a sequential series of courses designed to effectively combine theory with practical experience.
+The curriculum of the HTM program is arranged in a sequential series of courses designed to effectively combine theory with practical experience.
 Therefore, students may enter the program only during fall semester and are expected to progress through the sequence of courses in a two-year period.

-In addition to general admission requirements for LCC, those seeking acceptance in HTM or EBM programs must complete personal and riding interviews on campus during the year prior to fall enrollment.
-Interview dates and additional information may be found at www.lamarcc.edu/academics/htm/htm_degrees.html.
+In addition to general admission requirements for LCC, those seeking acceptance in HTM programs must complete personal and riding interviews on campus during the year prior to fall enrollment.
+Interview dates and additional information may be obtained from the Student Services Center.

 This degree program is designed to provide the student with the skills and knowledge necessary to plan, organize, influence, and control organizational resources to achieve goals in a dynamic business environment.
 Successful graduates are able to apply their knowledge in ways that benefit businesses and decision-making processes from technological, financial, marketing, management or other relevant business perspectives.
 The goal of the program is to provide students with the practical skills and competencies that are important elements in enhancing employability in business marketing and management careers.